Garages are awesome for gyms. We all know that. You can get some rubber flooring down, throw things around, have your own space…

 - Convection heater – This is what you want for a cold garage.
 It’s also called a forced-air heater.
 It makes noise, warms the air, and blows it out.

-- Radiant heater – Great for the rest of the home, because there’s no noise.
-A radiant heater shines invisible infrared rays and warms stuff like the sun does.
+- Radiant heater – Not for warming up a garage quickly.
+Great for the rest of the home, because there’s no noise.
+A radiant heater shines invisible infrared rays and warms stuff that the rays hit, the same way sunlight does.
 Unlike a convection heater, it does not actually warm the air.
-Its infrared rays shines on and warms other objects, just like the sun’s infrared rays do, and in turn it warms the air over time.
 It can take hours.
-And it only warms the objects it’s actually shining on nearby.
+And it only warms the objects that are in direct line of fire of its rays.

 This Dyna-Glo propane heater is your second choice.
-It’s also a convection heater.
+Like the Lasko, it’s a convection heater.
 Propane is 70% cheaper per BTU of heat!

 The thing with the Dyna-Glo is you also need a propane tank and a fan to blow the air around (the Lasko has a built-in fan).
 So you’re spending more up front with a propane heater… unless you already have propane and a fan just waiting to be used.